-A. "Off Calendar."
-A petition may be taken "off calendar" by the petitioner or by order of the court.
-Taking a petition "off calendar" vacates all future hearing dates for that petition, although the petition remains a pending proceeding.
-A petition may be re-set for hearing only upon the written, signed and verified request of the petitioner filed with the court no later than three months from the hearing date previously taken off calendar.
+B. A petition that has been taken off-calendar may be reset for hearing only upon the written, signed and verified - B. A petition that has been taken off-calendar may be reset for hearing only upon the written, signed and verified request of the petitioner filed with the court no later than three months from the hearing date previously taken off calendar.
+Unless otherwise ordered by the court, the verified request must demonstrate that all defects, with the exception of notice, have been cured.
 In the absence of such a timely request, the matter will be deemed dismissed without prejudice.
-A petition may not be re-set for hearing unless all defects, with the exception of notice, have been cured.
 Proof of proper notice of the new hearing date must be provided in accordance with applicable provisions of law.